Project Overview

 The seed funding and workshop series have been intentionally designed to benefit participants living in low-food-access neighborhoods in St. Louis.
 These residents are primarily people of color and face specific barriers to entry into urban agricultural spaces.
 Studies such as the USDA's RBS Research Report #194 acknowledge that until recently, the USDA had a history of discriminating against growers of color.
 Economically, this has put them at a disadvantage for generations.
 Land acquisition is also a large barrier, especially in urban spaces.
 In a case study on Chicago, urban growers identified a lack of educational support as an additional barrier.

-Unique to our program, each grant recipient will identify their own farming goals and invest the funds in the way that best suits their individual circumstances.
+Unique to our program, each grant recipient identified their own farming goals and invested the funds in the way that best suits their individual circumstances.
 The Missouri University Ag Report notes that small grants have worked to revitalize urban agriculture in other cities.

-This collaboration will build an integrated community of practice with St. Louis urban farmers, with a specific focus on training, mentorship, seed funding, and access to garden beds.
+This collaboration built an integrated community of practice with St. Louis urban farmers, with a specific focus on training, mentorship, seed funding, and access to garden beds.

-To support program participants, we will fund 18 Seed Grants in year one and 24 grants in year two of the program.
-We will also provide 10 community bed scholarships in year two.
+To support program participants, we funded 12 grants in year one and 20 grants in year two of the program.
+We also provided 10 community bed scholarships in year two.

-Each partner farm will be compensated for hosting 3 farming workshops and 3 hands-on work days per year, creating at least 24 events per year program that participants can attend to meet eligibility requirements for the seed grant.
+Each partner farm was compensated for hosting 3 farming workshops and 3 hands-on work days per year, creating a total of 46 events that participants attended to meet eligibility requirements for the seed grant.